i

 Syrian children have missed years of schooling and experienced unimaginable violence and brutality.
 At least 2.4 million children are out of school, which will only make it more challenging to build back when the conflict ends.

-What is the impact of the earthquake in Turkey?
+What was the impact of the earthquake in Turkey?

 Turkey hosts 3.6 million Syrian refugees, the greatest number of refugees in the world from that conflict.
 At least half a million refugees live in Gaziantep, where UNHCR runs one of its largest refugee responses.